Zero waste 101—and tips for you and your office

 For us at Foodee, zero waste applies both to food waste and to-go packaging.

-We work one-on-one with our local restaurant partners to create menu items specifically for office catering.
+We work one-on-one with our local restaurant partners in cities across North America to create menu items specifically for office catering.

 For our individual employee meals, for example, each meal has been perfectly portioned out to feed one person.
 Unlike ordering office catering from an all-you-can-eat buffet, our portions eliminate food waste that most often doesn’t get eaten the next day.
 Each employee is given the opportunity to opt-in to office lunch by ordering exactly what they want.